 Tip 1 - Don't panic!

-The first and probably most important thing to remember about open book exams is that in many ways they can be similar to coursework assignments.
+The first and probably most important thing to remember about online open book exams is that in many ways they can be similar to coursework assignments.
 The difference is that time is more limited.
 So you can use all the same skills you've gained during the academic year (and you have way more than you think!) to produce a first class answer.

 Tip 2 - Eat before you begin

 You may feel too nervous to eat, but you need to feed your brain and ensure your energy levels are high.
 So make sure you've eaten something (but not too much as that can lead to different problems!) before you start.
 You could also have a few healthy snacks to hand during the exam, to keep your energy levels high.

 - Make sure your desk area is prepared and organised with notes, pens, paper etc.

 - Choose a room or space where you won't be disturbed.
 You could pin a notice to your door saying 'EXAM IN PROGRESS - DO NOT DISTURB'.

 - Don't forget a watch or clock to keep an eye on time.

 Read through your exam paper and work out:

 - How many questions are there?